ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 ##### Variational quantum eigensolver

-A method for finding the ground state energy by finding
+A method for finding the ground state energy by finding the smallest eigenvalue of the Hamiltonian.

 ## Lecture 12